 We maintain an array of sensitive information, including confidential business and personal information in connection with our operations, and are subject to laws and regulations governing the privacy and security of such information.
 The global data protection landscape is rapidly evolving, and we may be affected by or subject to new, amended or existing laws and regulations in the future, including as our operations continue to expand and we operate in foreign jurisdictions.
-These laws and regulations may be subject to differing interpretations, which adds to the complexity of collecting, using, disclosing and processing personal data.
+These laws and regulations may be subject to differing interpretations, which adds to the complexity of collecting, using, disclosing and processing personal information.
 Guidance on implementation and compliance practices are often updated or otherwise revised.

 In addition, with respect to consumer health information, there are a number of federal, state and provincial laws protecting the confidentiality of certain patient health information, including patient records, and restricting the use and disclosure of that protected information.
 For example, the privacy rules under PIPEDA and other applicable privacy laws protect medical records and other personal health information by limiting their use and disclosure of health information to the minimum level reasonably necessary to accomplish the intended purpose and apply to our operations globally.
 In Canada, we may also be required to retain certain customer personal information for prescribed periods of time pursuant to the Cannabis Act.